A beginner's guide to the Verona Opera Festival

 Never seen an opera?
 No problem.
 While once opera may have been regarded as the preserve of the cognoscenti, a night at Verona soon dispels any such concerns.

-The beauty of Verona is that it really doesn’t matter – just the sheer magic of the arena, the orchestra and the spectacular set will be enough to keep you enthralled.
+The beauty of Verona is that it really doesn’t matter whether you're familiar with opera already – just the sheer magic of the arena, the orchestra and the spectacular set will be enough to keep you enthralled.
 Not to mention the candlelit walk to your seat and the sonorous baritone filling the hushed stadium – the Romans certainly knew a thing or two about acoustics.

 What to expect from the venue, Arena di Verona